multiversx/mx-chain-communication-go/README.md

 # Contributing
-Contributions to the mx-chain-communication-go module are welcome.
+Contributions to the mx-chain-communication-go module are welcomed.
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 # License